 Considering the level two safety ranking from the State Department, Bradley advises travelers not to go anywhere alone, especially at night.
 And if you do wander on your own, Bradley says, let a companion know when you plan on returning so they can be aware something is amiss if you do not return.
 “Travel has risk,” Bradley says.
 “People should be aware before they travel where they are going and plan accordingly, if they do, they usually travel safely.”

-Considering the three deaths of three were due to medical causes, Dr. Robert Quigley, Senior Vice President and Regional Medical Director of International SOS says travelers should take extra precaution with their health when away from home.
+Dr. Robert Quigley, Senior Vice President and Regional Medical Director of International SOS says travelers should take extra precaution with their health when away from home.

 He advises travelers to visit a doctor prior to embarking on their trip, especially if they might have a chronic medical condition or cardiovascular disease.
 Quigley says sleep deprivation and stress can “exacerbate underlying, and sometimes asymptomatic, serious cardiovascular diseases.”